AnnikenYT/sdui-sdk-js/README.md

 ## 📝 Installation

-You can install the package via [npm](https://www.npmjs.com/package/sdui-sdk-js):
+You can install the package from [github packages](https://github.com/AnnikenYT/sdui-sdk-js/packages/1350044) using npm:

 ```bash
 npm install sdui-sdk-js